 Career Outlook and Salary Information

-The BLS predicted that employment opportunities for nursing assistants are expected to increase 18% between 2014 and 2024, which is faster than the national average for all occupations.
+The BLS predicted that employment opportunities for nursing assistants are expected to increase by 9% between 2018 and 2028, which is faster than the national average for all occupations.
 This may be due, in part, to the growing number of elderly citizens that need healthcare.
-The BLS also reported that nursing assistants earned $26,820 as an average annual salary as of 2015.
+The BLS also reported that nursing assistants earned $28,530 as a median annual salary as of 2018.

 Becoming a CNA requires less education and training than becoming a nurse, although CNAs may work alongside nurses and other medical personnel.
 Aspiring CNAs must complete a state-approved training program, and pass an exam before coming certified.
 Once working, they help to care for patients, help with basic medical duties and medical documentation, and report changes in a patient's condition to other caregivers.